aibasel/downward/BUILD.md

 ./build.py
 ```

-This will create the default build `release` in the directory `builds`.
+This creates the default build `release` in the directory `builds`.
 For information on alternative builds (e.g. `debug`) and further options, call
 `./build.py --help`.
 [Our website](https://www.fast-downward.org/ForDevelopers/CMake) has details on how to set up development builds.